forcedotcom/salesforcedx-vscode/docs/articles/getting-started/migrate-from-forcecom-ide.md

 ### Version Control Considerations

-One thing worth noting when you are converting your metadata to the new format is that your version control system may require some configuration or scripting in order to follow the massing renames.
+One thing worth noting when you are converting your metadata to source format is that your version control system might require some configuration or scripting to follow the mass renames.
 Git, for example, tracks only a small number of file renames at a time by default.
-In order to fix this, change the following setting.
+To fix this, change the following setting.

 ```bash
 $ git config merge.renameLimit 999999